 If it’s a dog you know and love, you or his pet parent should know where to draw the line but keep the dog’s personal space in mind.

 Dr. Stanley Coren, Professor Emeritus of Psychology at the University of British Columbia, explains that an interesting study proved that just seeing you will get a dog excited, but petting makes the dog happiest.

 “Where there was no social interaction [in the study], the dogs actually seemed bothered,” Dr. Coren writes.
 “It is the sensation of being touched by that person which helps to boost the level of good feeling in the dog.”

 It helps if you know a dog’s sweet spot—the spot that makes his leg kick with joy!
 With a familiar dog, this should be easy to figure out, or you could simply refer to this handy chart:

 The Bottom Line

 Petting a dog shouldn’t be stressful for either of you.
-In fact, studies show talking to and petting a dog lowers blood pressure!
-Make sure you master how to pet a dog from the proper approach to reading body language, so both you and the dog can enjoy.
+In fact, studies show that talking to and petting a dog lowers blood pressure!
+So indulge in plenty of petting.
+Just be sure to read the dog’s body language, and take extra precautions if the dog is unfamiliar to you.